Happily Ever After Book Nerd Favorite

-Shane is also a wonderful character who’s a great foil for Crystal because he’s so charming and sweet.
-He has that perfect Southern gentleman persona that provides a comforting and safe place for Crystal to finally be herself.
-I loved watching the slow and gentle development of Crystal and Shane’s relationship.
-Though they fall in love under unusual circumstances and Crystal comes to trust and be attracted to Shane quickly, I think that Kaye does a great job of setting up her strength of character to later show that Crystal can take what she wants.
+Shane is also a wonderful character who’s a great foil for Sara because he’s so charming and sweet.
+He has that perfect Southern gentleman persona that provides a comforting and safe place for Sara to finally be herself.
+I loved watching the slow and gentle development of Sara and Shane’s relationship.
+Though they fall in love under unusual circumstances and Sara comes to trust and be attracted to Shane quickly, I think that Kaye does a great job of setting up her strength of character to later show that Sara can take what she wants.

 This one was also interesting because the guys delve a bit deeper into vigilantism, but Laura Kaye does a really good job of justifying these actions and not making it seem like just a bunch of ex-military guys going off and doing whatever they want.
 They can’t trust the cops and they know this for a fact, so they have to handle things on their own and they’re doing their best to not cross too many lines.
 I greatly respect Kaye for doing this, as sometimes I read romance novels and the heroes just run around killing people left and right.
 Yes they’re bad guys but they don’t ever seem to have any regard for what they’re doing and how it can sometimes come across.
 Kaye handles this much better than I’ve seen in the past.